jsw7460/jsw7460.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am a M.S. student at Sungkyunkwan University in South Korea.
-I am a member of the [CSI-Agent Group](https://sites.google.com/view/csi-agent-group/about?authuser=0) and am being advised by Professor [Honguk Woo](https://scholar.google.co.kr/citations?user=Gaxjc7UAAAAJ&hl=en).
+I am a Ph.D. student in Computer Sciences at the University of Wisconsin–Madison.
+I am broadly interested in language grounding for embodied agents and developing intelligent robotic systems that can perceive, reason, and act in complex, dynamic environments.

-My research focuses on language grounding for embodied control, particularly in developing efficient systems that can bridge the gap between large language models and physical robot actions.
-Specifically, I work on enabling robots to accomplish complex tasks in diverse environments and make LLMs reasoning align with physical environmental contexts.
+Previously, I received my M.S. and B.S. degrees from Sungkyunkwan University in South Korea.
+During my M.S., I was a member of the [CSI-Agent Group](https://sites.google.com/view/csi-agent-group/about?authuser=0), advised by Professor [Honguk Woo](https://scholar.google.co.kr/citations?user=Gaxjc7UAAAAJ&hl=en).

-Prior to my graduate studies, I earned a B.S degree in mathematics from Sungkyunkwan University.
+Currently, I am particularly interested in equipping robots with the ability to adapt to non-stationary environments, integrate reasoning from large language models with low-level control, and leverage world knowledge for long-horizon planning and interaction.